 The pivot follows a brutal stretch in China, where Porsche deliveries fell sharply in 2025 amid both broader luxury demand softness and intensifying local competition from Xiaomi, Nio, and BYD.
 The Taycan sedan and electrified Macan have also underperformed early sales projections.
 Leiters's strategy reverses several pieces of the previous EV-forward roadmap.
 Porsche has signaled it will keep combustion and plug-in hybrid options in production longer than originally planned, and the Cellforce closure means the company is exiting in-house battery cell development entirely, falling back on third-party suppliers.

-Porsche's 2,400 cumulative number is modest in absolute terms against parent Volkswagen Group's 50,000 reduction, but it is one of the clearest signals yet that even the premium end of the German auto industry has lost confidence in the original EV-first roadmap.
+Porsche's 3,900 reduction is modest in absolute terms against parent Volkswagen Group's 50,000 cut, but it is one of the clearest signals yet that even the premium end of the German auto industry has lost confidence in the original EV-first roadmap.
 Cellforce was once positioned as Porsche's answer to the lithium-ion supply problem; eBike was the brand-extension play; Cetitec was the software differentiation.
 All three are gone in a single day.

 The Bugatti Rimac and Rimac Group equity divestitures Porsche completed in April 2026 sit alongside this restructuring as evidence Leiters is materially shrinking the portfolio.
 Watch for whether subsequent quarters surface additional non-core asset sales or further cuts inside the 1,900-position plan, particularly at Stuttgart and Weissach.